pitt-cosmos/act-wiki/README.md

-# act-wiki
+# Pitt ACT Wiki
-An internal wiki for our group
+An internal wiki for our group.
+Please go to the Wiki page above.